Jesterhearts/hop-hash/README.md

 - **92% (`density-ninety-two`)**: Provides a balance between performance and memory efficiency for larger tables.
-Note that for small tables this can harm performance by as much as 10-30% in benchmarks, with the exception of iteration and drain, where the performance **improves** across all table sizes for higher densities, especially for large value types.
+Note that for small tables this can harm performance by as much as 10-30% in benchmarks.
 For larger tables, the performance impact is relatively muted.

 - **97% (`density-ninety-seven`)**: Maximizes memory efficiency at the cost of approximately 3-5% performance over `density-ninety-two`.
 Avoid combining with `eight-way` due to significantly